 If You Believe, You Will See the Glory of God (Story of healing from a stroke)

-I have seen so many people healed, but there are certain instances that really teach me something about God or about faith.
+I’ve seen Jesus heal so many people, but certain instances teach me something especially valuable about God or faith.
 This healing from a stroke was one of those times.
-This was also one of those miracles that was directly triggered by me responding when the Holy Spirit highlighted a scripture to me.
+This was also one of those miracles that was directly triggered by my response when the Holy Spirit highlighted a scripture to me.
 It made a deep impression on me.

 The Conference

 Before this happened, I was at a four-day long Christian conference which I attended annually.
 For some reason, I was having a really hard time at the conference.
-I’m not sure why it was.
-On the last night of the conference, I began to cry loudly.
+I began to cry loudly on the last night.
 I have often cried when the Holy Spirit touched me, but this was different.
 I felt an overwhelming emotional pain, and I didn’t know why.
 I felt so much pain that it seemed that it would never end, and I didn’t know how to overcome it.

 Some people came to minister to me.
 They asked me if I had been sexually abused.
-I had never been sexually abused, but it was not surprising that they asked.
-That was how loudly and desperately I was crying.
-They tried to counsel me, but I really didn’t know where the pain I felt was coming from.
+I had never been sexually abused that I remembered, but it was not surprising that they asked.
+I was crying in loud desperation.
+They tried to counsel me, but I didn’t know where the pain I felt was coming from.

-I left weak, physically exhausted.
+I left weak and physically exhausted.
 The next few days were very difficult.
 The pain I felt was overwhelming.
 I felt like I had no strength, but I just kept holding on knowing that God is faithful and I had to keep going.

 Nicky Cruz Meetings

-Just a few days later, I went to some meetings at a large church in my area which was hosting Nicky Cruz for a few days.
+Just a few days later, I went to some meetings at a large church in my area hosting Nicky Cruz for a few days.
 I was sitting in the meeting feeling exhausted and emotionally crushed.
-Yet at the same time, somewhere to the side of where I was, I saw a man sitting in a wheelchair.
+Somewhere to the side of where I was, I saw a man sitting in a wheelchair.

 If You Believe, You Will See The Glory of God